-(i) Employees may accept meals, refreshments or entertainment offered in connection with business discussions, consistent with accepted business practice unless such meals, refreshment or entertainment (A) are lavish, extravagant or frequent; (B) would, if accepted, violate applicable law; or (C) are offered under circumstances that might be interpreted as an attempt to secure a favor from the Employee in the exercise of his or her responsibilities for Centrus.

-- (ii) It is the personal responsibility of every Employee to ensure that his or her acceptance of such meals, refreshments or entertainment is proper and reasonable.
-Employees should consult the Company Gift Policy for further guidance. - (iii) Other than the meals, refreshments or entertainment offered in connection with business discussions mentioned above, Employees shall not accept personal gifts (including services; travel; accommodations; tickets to sporting, recreation, theater or other events, or anything else of value) from individuals, firms or representatives of firms who have, or may have, business relationships with Centrus, that exceed \$100 without written permission from the Employee's supervisor at the Vice President level or above, and in no event shall Employees accept any gift that would, if accepted, violate applicable law or that is intended, or has the appearance of, exerting undue influence on the Employee in the exercise of his or her responsibilities for the Company.
-Further, Employees may not accept money of any amount or money equivalents (e.g., a gift card) valued at more than \$25.00.
-Detailed guidance, including reporting requirements for tangible gifts received by Employees, can be found in the Company Gift Policy. - (iv) When permission is granted to accept a gift in excess of \$100, the Employee shall maintain a record of the gift and the written permission.
-Other documentation requirements for gifts can be found in the Company Gift Policy. - (v) If an Employee is involved in the procurement process, he or she should follow the standards set out under Section 11, "Bidding, Negotiation and Contract Performance." - (vi) Should circumstances arise where gifts that exceed \$100 are offered or received and cannot be declined or returned without insulting the giver or jeopardizing the business relationship, such gifts shall be accepted on behalf of Centrus and turned over to Human Resources for proper disposition. - (vii) Except for loans by recognized banks and financial institutions that are generally available at market rates and terms, an Employee or his or her family member may not accept from an individual or firm doing or seeking business with Centrus, any loan, guarantee of loan or payment.
+- Employees may accept meals, refreshments or entertainment offered in connection with business discussions, consistent with accepted business practice unless such meals, refreshment or entertainment (A) are lavish, extravagant or frequent; (B) would, if accepted, violate applicable law; or (C) are offered under circumstances that might be interpreted as an attempt to secure a favor from the Employee in the exercise of his or her responsibilities for Centrus. - (ii) It is the personal responsibility of every Employee to ensure that his or her acceptance of such meals, refreshments or entertainment is proper and reasonable.
+Employees should consult the Company Gift Policy for further guidance. - (iii) Other than the permitted business meals, refreshments or entertainment mentioned above in (i), Employees shall not accept personal gifts that exceed \$100 (including services; travel; accommodations; tickets to sporting, recreation, theater or other events, or anything else of value) from individuals, firms or representatives of firms who have, or may have, business relationships with Centrus, without written permission from the Employee's supervisor at the Vice President level or above, and in no event shall Employees accept any gift that would, if accepted, violate applicable law or that is intended, or has the appearance of, exerting undue influence on the Employee in the exercise of his or her responsibilities for the Company.
+Further, Employees may not, under any circumstances, accept (A) money of any amount or (B) money equivalents (e.g., a gift card) valued at more than \$25.00.
+Detailed guidance, including reporting requirements for tangible gifts received by Employees, can be found in the Company Gift Policy.

-(viii) Employees should report to their supervisor or Human Resources any instance in which they are offered money, gifts, meals, refreshment, or entertainment by a supplier or prospective supplier of Centrus that exceed(s) the standards described in this Code or in the Company Gift Policy.
+- (iv) Documentation requirements for gifts can be found in the Company Gift Policy.
+For example, subject to exceptions listed in the Company Gift Policy, Employees must report to the Company all gifts given or received by the Employee so that the gifts can be listed in a gift registry maintained under the Company Gift Policy. - (v) If an Employee is involved in the procurement process, he or she should follow the standards set out under Section 11, "Bidding, Negotiation, Due Diligence and Contract Performance" and the Company Gift Policy. - (vi) Should circumstances arise where gifts that exceed the limits in the Company Gift Policy are offered or received and cannot be declined or returned without insulting the giver or jeopardizing the business relationship, such gifts shall be accepted on behalf of Centrus and turned over to Human Resources for proper disposition. - (vii) Except for loans by recognized banks and financial institutions that are generally available at market rates and terms, an Employee or his or her family member may not accept a loan, guarantee of loan or payment from an individual or firm doing or seeking business with Centrus. - (viii) Employees should report to their supervisor or Human Resources any instance in which they are offered money, gifts, meals, refreshment, or entertainment by a supplier or prospective supplier of Centrus that exceed(s) the standards described in this Code or in the Company Gift Policy.
 Supervisors or Human Resources should then report that information to the Director, Corporate Compliance, or the CCO.
 Even where the gift does not exceed these standards, Employees should consult the Company Gift Policy for requirements to report gifts received.